GoogleCloudPlatform/ops-agent/docs/apache.md

 # `apache httpd` Metrics Receiver

-The httpd receiver can retrieve stats from your Apache web server using the `/server-status?auto` endpoint.
+The Apache httpd receiver can retrieve stats from your Apache web server using the `/server-status?auto` endpoint.

 ## Prerequisites